atanurgul/atanurgul/README.md

 🌐 Interested in backend systems, APIs and databases

-🧠 Developing my knowledge of software architecture and system design

 🧪 Improving in testing, debugging and maintainable code

-🚀 Learning the complete path from idea → development → production

-📦 Currently exploring Docker, CI/CD, deployment and observability
+📦 Exploring Docker, CI/CD, deployment and observability

 ⚡ Tech Stack